hidden-spectrum/swift-translate/README.md

 ## 💸 A Note on Cost
 The current model used in this project, GPT 3.5 Turbo, is extremely cheap.
-During development of this initial version we executed 3,736 API calls containing 157,734 tokens and our bill came out to just $0.26 USD 😄
+During development of this initial version we executed 3,736 API requests containing 157,734 tokens and our bill came out to just $0.26 USD 😄

 ## 🙏 Help Wanted